silene/remake/README.md

 		shell script

 List of names are space-separated sequences of names.
 If a name contains a space character, it should be put into double quotes.
-Names can not be any of the following special characters `:$(),="`.
+Names cannot be any of the following special characters `:$(),="`.
 Again, quotation should be used.
 Quotation marks can be escaped by a backslash inside quoted names.